Back To Search Results

 As previously mentioned, delusions can precipitate in the setting of psychotic spectrum disorders, manic depressive illness, and isolation.
 Some research indicates that as many as 20% of those who experience a severe mood disorder may experience delusions, most of which are persecutory or derisive.
 Delusions in affective disorders tend to have more of a mood component and may be slightly more organized than those seen in schizophrenia.[45]

 Delusions also occur with some frequency in various dementia syndromes[46], including Alzheimer disease[47], vascular dementia, frontotemporal dementia[48], and Lewy body dementia[49]; delusional themes in dementia spectrum disease are primarily of theft.[45]
-It is estimated that 25 to 40% of patients diagnosed with Alzheimer disease experience delusions at some stage of their illness.
+There is an estimation that 25% to 40% of patients diagnosed with Alzheimer disease experience delusions at some stage of their illness.
+In a 2006 study, Scarmea's results found that approximately 50% of patients with Lewy body dementia experienced delusions.
+They noted these patients were prone to delusional misidentification syndromes such as Capgras or Fregoli syndrome.[30]
+Delusions can also be observed in Charles Bonnet syndrome, which is linked to vision loss.[50][51]

 Treatment Planning